bitifet/SmarkForm/docs/_component_types/type_list.md

 👉 Lists can contain a variable number of unnamed inputs (list items) of a given type.

-👉 However, in its html source, **list fields must contain exactly one direct child**2️⃣  (the template).
+👉 However, in its html source, **lists must only contain templates of supported roles as direct childs**2️⃣ , being the "item" role required and the rest optional.

 👉 The user will (or won't) be able to, at its own discretion (and according certain configurable rules), add or remove items to the list.